tdbrian/Lumberjack/README.md

 ##Syntax Object Rules

-Objects are declared by an asterisk (*).
+Objects are declared by an asterisk (*) and followed by a colon (:).
 Objects can match 1:1 with html tag types, lumberjack objects, or custom .beard objects.

 ###H1 HTML Header
 ```